gospel-desk/www.logstown.com/_posts/2020-03-14-introducing-gospel-desk.md

 "Working on a building" ... watch out for that one!

 In this inaugural post it seems appropriate to begin with a basic description of the Gospels and their meaning.
-I'm afraid that this will feel somewhat dry and distant, but I'm not sure yet who will be reading this, and I don't want to assume common ground that may not exist.
+My fear is that this will feel somewhat dry and distant, but I'm not sure yet who will be reading this, and I don't want to assume common ground that may not exist.
 May God enliven this description for each of us as he pleases!